-When Joey Lawsin was conceptualizing his Theory on Codexation, he proposed a thought experiment with this hypothetical premise: - suppose a prehistoric son of a caveman was placed immediately right after birth inside a "room", a box with six walls as his only surroundings, forbidden to interact ever with the outside world, and never allowed to see anyone or hear anything, would his paleolithic mind acquire information, materialize such information and become self-conscious, or would it just be empty throughout the rest of his life?
+When Joey Lawsin was conceptualizing his Theory on Codexation, he proposed a thought experiment with the following hypothetical premise: suppose a prehistoric child, the son of a caveman, was placed immediately after birth inside a fully enclosed six-walled room—completely isolated from the outside world, never allowed to see or hear anyone.
+Would this child’s paleolithic mind acquire information, materialize knowledge, and develop self-consciousness, or would it remain empty and unformed throughout the rest of his life?

-In the thought experiment, three subjects were isolated:
+In the thought experiment, four subjects were isolated:

-From these three scenarios of isolation, Lawsin raised the following questions:
+From these four scenarios of isolation, Lawsin raised the following questions:

-- Which of these three will acquire enough information?
+- Which of these four will acquire enough information?

-- Who will never acquire any information at all?
+- Which will never acquire any information at all?

 - Will they become aware of themselves?